thegrommet/thegrommet.github.io/_posts/2016-08-12-build-a-lamp-stack-centos-7.md

 # Start MariaDB
 systemctl start mariadb

-# Improve MySQL installation security
+# Improve MariaDB installation security
 mysql_secure_installation

 # This is only necessary if an older major version of MariaDB or MySQL already existed on the server